Updated on June 2024

 3) That the time to take a position or start something new is when it is viewed with extreme negativity and disdain.

-4) Fight the desire to close a position out simply because it’s showing a nice profit.
-A stock won’t just trend upwards only.
-The stock will trend upwards, pull back and consolidate; this is all part of the investment games.
-As long as the masses are not joyous and the trend is up, use pull backs to open new positions.
+4) Fight the desire to close a position simply because it’s showing a nice profit.
+A stock won’t just trend upwards; it will trend upwards, pull back, and consolidate; this is all part of the investment game.
+As long as the masses are not joyous and the trend is up, use pullbacks to open new positions.

 5) Always have some cash on hand as one never knows when opportunity will strike

-6) In all likelihood, you will experience a 50-100% retrenchment in the first stage of the bull market.
-This is known as the shakeout stage, whereby the weak hands are forced out of their positions and end up selling at rock-bottom prices.
-Hold and the rewards are extremely huge.
+6) In all likelihood, you will experience a 50-100% reduction in the first stage of the bull market.
+This is known as the shakeout stage, whereby the weak hands are forced out of their positions and sell at rock-bottom prices.
+Hold, and the rewards are huge.

 7) When the investment suddenly starts to become popular; pay more attention to the sentiment.
 Once the crowd turns euphoric its time to bank your profits.
 Wait patiently for the next opportunity to show up, there is always another opportunity.

-Crowd Psychology & Technical Analysis Creates a very powerful trading tool.
+Crowd Psychology & Technical Analysis Create a very powerful trading tool.

-This is meant to be a brief introduction into the very esoteric but highly rewarding field of Mass psychology, to do an in-depth analysis would take months.
-When one combines crowd psychology with Technical analysis you truly have a very potent weapon that can be used very effectively to position oneself in the right investments and consistently be on the right side of the market.
+This is meant to be a brief introduction to the very esoteric but highly rewarding field of Mass psychology.
+An in-depth analysis would take months.
+When one combines crowd psychology with Technical analysis, you truly have a very potent weapon that can be used very effectively to position oneself in the right investments and consistently be on the right side of the market.

 Conclusion